Soup: Season the chicken with salt, to taste, and push the 2 cloves into 1 of the chicken thighs

 Meanwhile, season the beef

 bones with salt and brown them in a cast iron pan with the canola oil, searing them over medium heat.
 Add them to the pot with the chicken.
-To the pan that the bones were seared in, over medium heat, add the carrots
+To the pan that the bones were seared in, over medium heat, add the carrots, celery and onion

 and toss until they are coated in oil.
 Add the thyme and bay leaves to the stock pot along with the sauteed